sharkymark/v2-templates/api.md

 At the present time, Coder does not have a published API, so I'm using this page to document common endpoint examples.

-> Pro tip: While navigating the Coder Ui, use your browser's `inspect` to review
+> Pro tip: While navigating the Coder UI, use your browser's `inspect` feature to review
-> API endpoint calls as move around UI pages.
+> API endpoint calls as you move around UI pages.
 Click `network` and the `response`
 > tabs to see structured JSON API responses.

 You can also `grep` or control/command-F the [Go chi routes in the OSS repo](https://github.com/coder/coder/blob/main/coderd/coderd.go) to figure out API endpoints.